kokee11/sfall9x/README.md

 5. Rename sfall9x's `ddraw.dll` to `ggraw.dll`
 6. You can now play the game.

->NOTE:  sfall should run on a Pentium II CPU and higher.
+>NOTE:  sfall should run on Pentium II and higher.
 Additionally, DX9 mode requires GPU acceleration.

 ## Compiling
 The .dll was compiled on Visual Studio 2015 with the v140_xp compiler and linked against October 2006 DirectX SDK.
 Assuming you have the `Visual Studio`, the `v140_xp compiler` and the `DXSDK` installed: